ethanknights/Knightsetal_fMRI-Cattell-Compensation/README.md

 ## Datasets
 - For performing Multivariate Bayes and the preceding whole-brain univariate analysis (e.g. generating second-level models, defining ROIs, extracting timeseries), download the  Cattell first-level model images derived from automatic analysis (see Taylor et al. 2017 NeuroImage) by submitting a Cam-CAN data-request: <br>```https://camcan-archive.mrc-cbu.cam.ac.uk/dataaccess``` <br><br>
-- For hypothesis testing in R, download and extract the summary datasets from:
+- For hypothesis testing in R, download & extract the summary datasets from:
 ```https://osf.io/v7kmh/```
     - Then move data to the 3 corresponding analysis directories:
         ```bash